EllenWasbo/convert_Carestream_unprocessed/README.md

 # What the script does
 You will be asked to locate a folder where the DICOM images are.
 The script will search for all .dcm files within that folder/subfolders.
 Each file that trigger an AttributeError of pydicom.dcmread(file) will be subject to the fix and saved with the new name.

+# Known issues
+Any DICOM file in the selected folder, also those not needing a fix will be saved with the new name.
+I did not have a good idea on how to verify it as when the first error will configure the fix and subsequent errors are thus not raised.
+Currently no plans to fix this as it fulfilled my needs.